FlicAnderson/RSE-personas/README.md

 ## Filesystem

 Within `coding-smart` repo, the key folders are:
+ - `githubanalysis` - holds the `githubanalysis` python module code for getting, processing, analysing and visualizing github repository info.
- - `code` - this will contain data processing and analysis code for the project
+ - `tests` - contains `{pytest}` test code for testing project code.
- - `data` - this will contain raw, cleaned and analysed data for the project
+ - `data` - this will contain raw, cleaned and analysed data for the project.
- - `images` - will hold analysis result visualisations and other relevant images
+ - `images` - will hold analysis result visualisations and other relevant images.

-The main folders within `code/` are:
+Within `githubanalysis` folder, subfolders will hold submodules of python code with different goals:
- - `githubanalysis` - holds code for getting, processing, analysing and visualizing github repository info
+ - `processing` - subpackage of code relating to getting, cleaning and preparing data for analysis.
+ - `analysis` - subpackage of code for data analysis.
- - `test` - contains `{pytest}` test code for testing project code
+ - `visualisation` - subpackage of code for data viz.

 ## Environment